LFilipePacheco/nitrate-geostatistics/README.md

 | **RMSE − MAE** | The gap is a diagnosis: ours (41.2 − 28.8 ≈ 12.5 mg/L) says a few predictions miss badly — no surprise in a series that peaks at 376 mg/L. |
 | **Semivariogram** | The heart of kriging: how the similarity between two wells decays as the distance between them grows — nugget (noise at zero distance), sill (the plateau), range (where correlation dies). |

-The guide even settles a translation debate — why Portuguese scientific literature says *Kriging Ordinário* and not *Kriging Comum* ("ordinary" here is the mathematician's *without extra terms*, not the layman's *unremarkable*) — because method literacy includes getting the words right.

 ## Repository contents